Prerequisites

 - A foundational knowledge of Vue.

-- nginx to serve static assets and also act as a reverse proxy server.
+- Nginx to serve static assets and also act as a reverse proxy server.

-- docker to build standalone containers to serve your production app.
+- Docker to build standalone containers to serve your production app.

-This guide assumes that you have basic knowledge of the above-mentioned technologies and tools.
-If you are not familiar with any of them, it is highly recommended to review their official documentation and tutorials to get up to speed before proceeding with this guide.
+familiar with any of them, it is highly recommended to review their official documentation and tutorials to get up to

-Scaffolding the Vue App
+Scaffolding the Vue app

 .
 Go to http://localhost:5173 to see your app.

-The dev server is enabled with HMR, so it hot reloads the application when you make changes.
+The dev server is enabled with HMR, so it hot reloads the

 Building Your Production App